-Sociology studies these issues by using a “public issues” perspective.
-This approach focuses on how our social structures and group classifications influence our behavior and our opportunities in life based on our “membership” in various social groups.
-For example, we know that men make more money than women, that white Americans live longer than black Americans, and that poor people actually pay a greater portion of their income in taxes than wealthy people.
+Sociology studies issues like family stability, crime, poverty, racism, and the impact of social changes over time and across social boundaries.
+Sociology majors work in areas that focus on helping improve the life chances of people in all aspects of society.
+This approach focuses on how our social structures and organizations influence our behavior and our opportunities in life based on our membership in various social groups.
+For example, we know that men make more money than women, white Americans live longer than black Americans, and poor people actually pay a greater portion of their income in taxes than wealthy people.
 Sociological research has clarified these patterns and many others.
 Sociologists often work with stakeholders to change policies and improve social conditions for groups in our society.

 - Abraxis, a residential treatment facility for adjudicated youths

 - Family Support Services for children and adults with mental disabilities

 - Franklin County Office of Aging